Viktotovich/full-vite-setup-template/README.md

-# Vitetest project config / template
+# (OLD) Vitetest project config / template (NEW) Frontend React template

+What's included:
+(originally) RTL, Jest, Vite, React
+(now) This template is extended to support propTypes, and will also be extended to support React Router in due time.

+For Tests:
 Guide:
 https://vitest.dev/guide/